The end of combustion-powered cars in 2035 is confirmed

 Motorists will no longer be able to buy combustion-powered vehicles in 2035

 To this day, electric vehicles are taking up more and more space on our roads.
-Indeed, the number of electric vehicles continues to rise, with over 700,000 registrations to date.
-Despite this figure, which points to real market potential, many French people are reluctant to make the switch, not least because of the high price.
+In fact, the number of electric vehicles is rising all the time, with currently over 700,000 registrations.
+Despite this figure showing real potential on the market, many French people are reluctant to buy, mainly because of the high price.

-In response to this problem, the government continues to offer national and local subsidies to reduce the cost of purchasing an electric vehicle.
-These subsidies are available to individuals, professionals and businesses alike.
-To give an example, the State has already set up :
+In response to this problem, the government continues to offer national and local subsidies to reduce the cost of buying an electric vehicle.
+These subsidies are available to all types of user (private individuals, professionals and businesses).
+To give an example, the State has already put in place :

 • the ecological bonus

-To find out more, you can read this article, which explains the national and local subsidies for the purchase of an electric vehicle.
+To find out more, read this article, which explains the national and local aid for the purchase of an electric vehicle.

 The government

 By encouraging the French to make their ecological transition, this is pushing the government to speed up the installation of charging points for electric vehicles.
-In fact, in October 2020, the Ministry of Transport and Ecology launched the "Plan objectif 100,000 bornes".
-Despite a 30% increase, during the year 2021, the goal was not reached.
+In fact, in October 2020, the Ministry of Transport and Ecology launched the "Target plan for 100,000 terminals".
+Despite an increase of 30 % during 2021, the goal has not been achieved.

-To accelerate the deployment of charging solutions, the government is renewing its target of reaching 100,000 charging points open to all by 2022, and envisages 7 million private and public charging points by 2030.
+To speed up the roll-out of charging solutions, the government is renewing its target of reaching 100,000 charging points open to all by 2022, and envisages 7 million private and public charging points by 2030.

-To achieve this new objective, ADVENIR is planning charging solutions for various beneficiaries, including :
+To achieve this new objective, ADVENIR is planning recharging solutions for various beneficiaries, including :

-• The installation of 22,500 recharging points in public parking lots
+• The installation of 22,500 recharging points in car parks open to the public

-• 13,500 charging points for heavy-duty vehicles (passenger and goods vehicles)
+• 13,500 charging points for HGVs (passenger and goods vehicles)

-• For automotive service professionals, an installation of 8,000 charging points.
+• For car service professionals, an installation of 8,000 charge points.

 The ZFE-m: combating the most polluting combustion-powered cars

-When we talk about Crit'Air stickers, we're also talking about ZFE-m.
-Low-emission zones (ZFE-m) are defined urban zones that limit or ban the circulation of the most polluting cars.
-ZFE-ms are designed to protect the inhabitants of these polluted areas.
+When we talk about Crit'Air stickers, we are also talking about ZFE-m zones.
+Low Emission Zones (ZFE-m) are defined urban zones that limit or ban the circulation of the most polluting cars.
+The ZFE-m are designed to protect the inhabitants of these polluted areas.

-The transport sector emits 31% of greenhouse gases, making it the most polluting sector.
-They therefore contribute to reducing CO2 emissions from road traffic.
+The transport sector emits 31 % of greenhouse gases, making it the most polluting sector.
+They are therefore helping to reduce CO2 emissions from road traffic.

-These ZFEs require companies to change their fleets for less polluting cars.
-Companies such as La Poste have chosen to take the lead in electrifying their fleets. fleet.
+These The EPZs require companies to a change in their fleets automobiles for less polluting cars.
+Companies such as La Poste have chosen to take the lead, by starting the electrification of their fleet.

 Today, 11 cities have joined the EPZ movement:

-• Paris and part of the Greater Paris metropolitan area
+• Paris and part of the Greater Paris region

 • Grenoble Alpes Métropole